Code-Institute-Submissions/janebmckenna-MilestoneProject3/README.md

 **Advice**

-I would like to thank my mentor for his help and support during this project espcially but not limited to challenging me to amend my logic to solve bugs within functions.
+I would like to thank my mentor Dick for his help and support during this project espcially but not limited to:
+- challenging me to amend my logic to solve bugs within functions.
+- Utilising the flexibility of the non relational database.

+I would also like to thank my peers from my cohort and my cohort facilator Marko for testing and breaking my code during my testing phase.
+I would particularly like to thank Marko for pointing out that logged out users could navigate to the edit blog function directly via the URL.